ziyw/ziyw/README.md

 ### Hi, I'm Ziyan 👋

-- 💻 Programmer.
+- 💻 programming, reading, running, normally not at the same time.
-- 🤓 I'm interested in databases.
+- 🤓 interested in databases, but in general just really like coding.
+- 🪄 always have faith in the magic of creation.